Abandoned Cart Email (Architect)

 Mx record

-MX records are DNS settings associated with your domain that direct its mail to the servers hosting your users' mail accounts.
+MX records are DNS settings for your domain that route email to the servers hosting your users' mail accounts.
 These settings are managed by your domain host, not by Google.
-To ensure mail always gets delivered, you typically create records for multiple servers, all of which can deliver mail to users.
+To ensure mail is always delivered, you typically create records for multiple servers, each of which can deliver mail to users.
 If one server is down, mail can be routed to another server instead.

 Non-subscribers